Hybrid Querying Over Relational Databases and Large Language Models: Background and Problem Statement

 \section{Background and Problem Statement}

-In this section, we provide a discussion on the preliminaries of large language models (LLMs) and introduce related work from both the database and the natural language communities for answering beyond-database questions.
+In this section, we provide some basic background of large language models (LLMs) and introduce related work from both the database and the natural language communities for answering beyond-database questions.